wycliffepeart/mysql-invoker/readme.md

 ## [Invoking a stored procedure](#configuration-options)

 When invoking a stored procedure or function you need to first create the argument object model.
-This model will contain all the arguments need to carry out the excecution process.
+This model will contain all the arguments needed to carry out the excecution process.

 **Create the store procedure argument model**